paulfioravanti/presentations/the_curious_incident_of_the_shadow_in_the_run_time/the_curious_incident_of_the_shadow_in_the_run_time.md

 # [fit] **_SHADOWING_**

 ^
-...instance method shadowing.
+...instance method shadowing.<br />
 In Ruby's syntax documentation, The Local Variables and Methods Assignment section says that...

 ---
 [.text-strong: #11A4B8]